Can Dogs Have Autism?

 Dogs do not get the MMR vaccines but they do get cluster vaccines, which are a number of vaccines for various diseases all at the same time.
 Such as Distemper, Parvovirus, Hepatitis and Parvo.

-Researchers have also been working for some time on a theory that dog and human autism is related to a lack of or malfunctioning mirror neurons in the brain.
+Researchers have also been working for some time on a theory that dog and human autism is related to a lack of or malfunctioning or absent mirror neurons in the brain.
 This is certainly a plausible area of research and is worth considering (8) Broken Mirror Neurons and Autism

 Neurtologicalcientists have suspected that the root of autism spectrum disorders occurs in specialised brain cell called a mirror neuron, A mirror neuron is a neuron that fires both when an animal acts and when the animal observes the same action performed by another.
 Thus, the neuron "mirrors" the behaviour of the other, as though the observer were itself acting.

-There is data the appears to backs this assertion (12) Information and Research Mirror Neurons.
+There is data the appears to back this assertion (12) Information and Research Mirror Neurons.
 These mirror neurons are involved in the recognition of emotions in other people, empathy and mimicking behaviours.
 Accordingly, dysfunction in these neural circuits would explain some of the symptoms associated with autism spectrum disorders.

 It has now been discovered that dogs have mirror neurons too.
 As in humans, these mirror neurons play an important role in the bonding process and other social behaviours.
 It is, therefore, entirely logical that dogs suffering from autism-like conditions have problems with their mirror neurons, but this has yet to be established conclusively.